“On the day that you were born,

 Suddenly, the layers of self-perception began to peel back.
 I discovered a truer version of myself, one that had been waiting (somewhat) patiently for this moment.
 It was as if all the fragmented versions of myself didn’t disappear but instead converged.
 The quiet observation of the young girl, the patience of the dreamer, the strength of the confident woman—they all played a role in the mother I became.

-Being a mother is like diving into the deep end of life—no handbook, no lifeline (and no Google back then!)—just the humbling realization that a tiny life depends on you.
-Every stage—from sleepless nights sitting by his hospital bedside to his endless and endearing “why” questions—became an opportunity to grow and give, even when I felt completely out of my depth.
+Being a young mother was like diving into the deep end of life—no handbook, no lifeline (and no Google to search or mother to call)—just the realization that a tiny life depends on you.
+Every stage, every sleepless night, and every endless (yet endearing) “why?”—became an opportunity to grow and give, even when I felt completely out of my depth.

-In every giggle, every grasp of his tiny hand and every quiet moment I found joy.
+In the giggles, the grasp of his tiny hand, and the quiet moments, I found joy.
 I discovered an unspoken language with my son, unlocking a bond that felt as though it had always been there, waiting.
-Even on the hard days, when I was physically and emotionally exhausted in ways I’d never known, I felt like I was exactly where I was supposed to be, doing what I was meant to do.
+Even on the hard days—when I was physically and emotionally exhausted in ways I’d never known—I felt like I was exactly where I was supposed to be, doing what I was meant to do.

 It challenged me to become more patient, more compassionate and more understanding than I ever imagined possible.
 Every moment from the mundane to the extraordinary felt like piecing together a puzzle, each one a clue to who I was becoming.